Talcum Powder Lawsuit

 More than 2,000 lawsuits are pending against Johnson & Johnson alleging that women contracted ovarian cancer or uterine cancer following use of talcum powder products.

-Find the latest news on the litigation filed by women diagnosed with ovarian or uterine cancer from talcum powder.
+Find the latest news on the litigation filed by women diagnosed with ovarian cancer from talcum powder.

 Find answers to your frequently asked questions about lawsuits against Johnson & Johnson and other companies related to talc products.